 Provides a description and analysis of macroeconomic principles and policies.
 Topics include basic economic principles, macroeconomic concepts, equilibrium in the goods and money markets, macroeconomic equilibrium and the impact of fiscal and monetary policies.
-Prerequisite: Appropriate placement test score

 ECON 2106 MICROECONOMICS (45-0-3)